-I currently have two long-term writing projects on my desk.
-The first emerges from 3 years of data collection I did during and after an urban water crisis in a mid-sized midwest town.
+I currently have three long-term writing projects on my desk.
+The first emerges from 3 years of data collection during and after an urban water crisis in a mid-sized midwest town.
 I have presented pieces of this material and plan to eventually complete a nonfiction book on public risk in urban water policy.
-The second project is a book of fiction emerging from my own experiences in working with a city alder on water policy in the Midwest and as a private citizen in the urban South.
+The second project is a novel emerging from my own experiences in working with a city alder on water policy and as a private citizen in the urban South.
 The third project is a short story collection emerging from my interests in the environment.

 ENVS 11900 Introduction to Environmental Humanities (F, S).

-ENVS 11200 Principles and Practices of Sustainability (F, sometimes S).
+ENVS 11200 Principles and Practices of Sustainability (F).